vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 bcftools view SNPs_clean_ann_biallelic_filtered_nomissing.vcf.gz --regions X -Oz -o SNPs_clean_ann_biallelic_filtered_nomissing_xchrom.vcf.gz

-I then went to the dest bio dataset to see if I could pull out two samples from each main country
+I then went to the dest bio dataset to see if I could pull out two samples from each main country from the most recent years (looking for number of flies to make sure they are 40 and to check for DNA quality etc) and then I made a text file

+`bcftools view -S chosenSamples.txt -Oz -o chosenDestSamples.vcf.gz destv2_full_SETS/destv2_EuAfSa_kitch_merged.vcf.gz`

 Warn: subset called for sample that does not exist in header: "BR_Rio_San_1_2020-01-06"... skipping